 - Durability – A tough pack is important.
 My pack has been run over, fallen down mountains, stepped on by horses, and is often used as a seat.

 - Size – The backpacks I use are 35L-58L, depending on the season.
 I sleep cold, so I carry a warmer sleeping bag or quilt.
 I also cook and carry fuel and a stove.

 - Water Resistant – I use a compactor bag (although recently I have begun using Dry Bags) and not a pack cover.
 I like water-resistant fabrics and taped seams in my backpacks.

 - Mesh Pouch – A large mesh pocket on the rear of my backpack is a “must-have.”
 I use it for my tarp/tent and put wet items in it to dry.

 - Frame – I don’t need a frame pack in the summer, but I use one for three Season hiking where my pack weight is 20-25 pounds.

 - Water Bottle Pockets – I need water bottle pockets since I don’t use hydration sleeves.

-There are now many competitors in the frameless backpack category, and I have used two of the packs below.
+Many competitors are now in the frameless backpack category, and I have used two packs below.
 The MLD Prophets and ULA CDT are my favorites because of their comfort and durability.
-They are all good backpacks though, and different packs work for different people.
+However, they are all excellent backpacks, and different packs work for others.